bitcoin-dot-org/Bitcoin.org/_includes/example_transactions.md

 about, so we get the three new addresses above in order to use their public keys.

-[Recall from the Guide][address] that the hashed public keys used in addresses obfuscate the full public key, so you cannot give an address to another person or device as part of creating a typical multisig output or P2SH multisig redeem script.
+Recall from the Guide that the hashed public keys used in addresses obfuscate the full public key, so you cannot give an address to another person or device as part of creating a typical multisig output or P2SH multisig redeem script.
 You must give them a full public key.